 Receivables Facility.
-On October 9, 2009, CERC amended its receivables facility to extend the termination date to October 8, 2010.
-Availability under CERC's 364-day receivables facility now ranges from \$150 million to \$375 million, reflecting seasonal changes in receivables balances.
-As of December 31, 2009 and March 31, 2010, the facility size was \$150 million and \$375 million, respectively.
-As of both December 31, 2009 and March 31, 2010, there were no advances under the receivables facility.
+On September 15, 2010, CERC amended its receivables facility to extend the termination date to September 14, 2011.
+Availability under CERC's 364-day receivables facility ranges from \$160 million to \$375 million, reflecting seasonal changes in receivables balances.
+As of December 31, 2009 and September 30, 2010, the facility size was \$150 million and \$160 million, respectively.
+As of both December 31, 2009 and September 30, 2010, there were no advances under the receivables facility.

 Inventory Financing.
-In October 2009, Gas Operations entered into asset management agreements associated with its utility distribution service in Arkansas, north Louisiana and Oklahoma.
-Pursuant to the provisions of the agreements, Gas Operations sold \$104 million of its natural gas in storage and agreed to repurchase an equivalent amount of natural gas during the 2009-2010 winter heating season at the same cost, plus a financing charge.
-This transaction was accounted for as a financing and a principal obligation of \$55 million and \$2 million remained as of December 31, 2009 and March 31, 2010, respectively.
+In October 2009, Gas Operations entered into asset management agreements associated with its utility distribution service in Arkansas, north Louisiana and Oklahoma that extend through March 31, 2012.
+Pursuant to the provisions of the agreements, Gas Operations sells natural gas and agrees to repurchase an equivalent amount of natural gas during the winter heating seasons at the same cost, plus a financing charge.
+These transactions are accounted for as a financing and they had an associated principal obligation of \$55 million and \$73 million as of December 31, 2009 and September 30, 2010, respectively.

-Also in October 2009, Gas Operations entered into asset management agreements associated with its utility distribution service in south Louisiana, Mississippi and Texas.
+Also in October 2009, Gas Operations entered into asset management agreements associated with its utility distribution service in south Louisiana, Mississippi and Texas that extend through March 31, 2016.
 In connection with these asset management agreements, Gas Operations exchanged natural gas in storage for the right to receive an equivalent amount of natural gas during the 2009-2010 winter heating season.
-Although title to the natural gas in storage was transferred to the third party, the natural gas continues to be accounted for as inventory due to the right to receive an equivalent amount of natural gas during the current winter heating season.
-As of December 31, 2009 and March 31, 2010, CenterPoint Energy's Consolidated Balance Sheets reflect \$10 million and \$-0-, respectively, in inventory related to these agreements.
+Although title to the natural gas in storage at inception of the contract was transferred to the third party, the natural gas continued to be accounted for as inventory due to the right to receive an equivalent amount of natural gas during the winter heating season.
+As of December 31, 2009 and September 30, 2010, CenterPoint Energy's Condensed Consolidated Balance Sheets reflect \$10 million and \$-0-, respectively, in inventory related to these agreements.